 When a case comes to court, judges must generally award both parents joint legal custody so that both parents can make major decisions about the child.
 However, in some rare cases, one parent may be awarded sole legal custody so that only that parent will have the right to make major decisions concerning the child.

 Physical custody refers to the amount of time the children spend with each parent.
-There are three different types of physical custody a judge can order:
+There different types of physical custody a judge can order are:

 Joint Physical Custody: This usually means that each parent has the children at least 40% of the time.
 This amounts to at least 146 days per calendar year.
 Parents automatically have joint physical custody rights to a child unless a court orders otherwise, and judges must generally award joint physical custody to both parents unless certain exceptions apply.